ndp/ndp.github.io/_posts/2016-01-15-shh-algolia-for-win-sitting-in-our.md

 You can index whatever you want.
 Intuitively, each of those attribute symbols is a method that is called on the book object, and the result is stored in the index.
-You can write synthetic attributes, like `subject_names` is above, by writing your own method.&nbsp;
+You can write synthetic attributes, like `subject_names` is above, by writing your own method.

 There are also facets.
-Although I didn't use these, they look more naturally integrated than they are in Solr and Elastic Search, where they feel like an add-on.&nbsp;
+Although I didn't use these, they look more naturally integrated than they are in Solr and Elastic Search, where they feel like an add-on.